Happier Docs

 Plan mode

-plan is shown only when the current Codex backend/session advertises a compatible session mode.
+It is shown only when the current Codex backend/session advertises a compatible session mode.

 Switching and permission persistence